2024/25 Tax Year End Guide: Maximise Your Pension Savings

 10. Review your nominated beneficiary

-You can add up to £60,000 (or 100% of your annual earnings, whichever is lower) into your pension each year.
-Remember, you’ll get a 25% tax relief bonus on every contribution up to this limit.
+For the 2024/25 tax year, you can contribute up to £60,000 (or 100% of your annual earnings, whichever is lower) into your pension and benefit from tax relief.
+Basic rate taxpayers receive a 25% tax relief bonus on their contributions up to this limit.
 That means the maximum you can pay in is £45,000 this year - the rest will come from tax relief.

 You can pay £10,000 into your pension by April 5th, then receive £2,500 back from the government in cash from April 6th!
 Claim it via a self-assessment tax return or by getting in touch with HMRC.
 We explain how to do it, step-by-step, here: How to claim higher rate pension tax relief.

-If you earn over £100,000, your personal tax-free allowance (the portion of your earnings you don’t pay tax on) will start to reduce.
-For every £2 you earn over £100k, your allowance is cut by £1.
+Earning over £100,000?
+Your tax-free personal allowance, the portion of your earnings you don’t pay tax on, starts to shrink – reducing by £1 for every £2 earned over this threshold.
 By contributing to your pension, you can reduce your income on paper, helping to maintain your personal allowance and letting you keep more of your money.

 Anyone earning over £50,000 will start to see their Child Benefit reduced.
 From £60,000, you’ll lose your Child Benefit completely.
 Contributing into your pension can reduce your annual income on paper, letting you receive more Child Benefit, while also increasing your retirement savings.
 Find out how it all works in our guide: how to avoid the Child Benefit tax.